The world's largest offshore wind farm nears completion—it can power 1 million homes

 Renewables are leaving the land and heading offshore.
 The world's largest offshore wind farm, located off the east coast of Britain, is on the cusp of completion.
 It's one of the most ambitious and large scale plans to combat climate change and develop renewable sources of energy.

 Situated 75 miles (120 kilometers) out from England's Yorkshire coast, the Hornsea One project will be able to power 1 million British homes once it's completed in 2020.
 This will be the furthest a wind farm has ever been out to sea.
 It'll consist of 174 seven megawatt wind turbines that are all 100 meters tall, with a blade circumference of 75 meters.

 World's largest offshore wind farm

-The entire solar farm takes up a space of roughly 157 square miles (407 square kilometers).
+The entire wind farm takes up a space of roughly 157 square miles (407 square kilometers).
 The turbines are also massive.
 Stefan Hoonings, the senior manager at the company Ørsted, responsible for the construction of the farm, reported that just a single rotation of one of the turbines can power an entire house for a whole day.

 This project, among others, will help the United Kingdom reach its goal of deriving a third of its energy from offshore wind by 2030.Climate activists are pushing harder than ever to get more renewable projects off the ground.
 Recently 77 countries at the United Nations Climate Action Summit in New York committed to reduce greenhouse gas emissions to net zero by 2050, but past commitments in the past have fallen short.
 Global emissions have continued to rise since the 2015 Paris climate agreement.